fuelscape/fuelscape/readme.md

 # FuelScape

-An on chain integration for Open-RSC using Fuel.
+An on chain open source integration for RuneScape Classic